Pranav-prog-master/Java_Project_Basics_to_Advances/README.md

 ## 🔧 How to Run
 For each version, you will need the appropriate compiler (GCC for C/C++, JDK for Java).
 You can compile and run the source file from your terminal.
 For Java: javac DigitalClock.java && java DigitalClock

+---

+# 🧠 DAY-04: Terminal Progress Bar

+A simple yet visually satisfying terminal-based progress bar implemented in **Java**.
+This project demonstrates how to update console output dynamically and is perfect for learning about loops, formatting, and time delays across languages.

+---

+## 🌟 About This Project

+This repository contains source code for a basic progress bar that updates in real-time on the terminal.
+It’s designed to help beginners understand how to manipulate console output and simulate task progress in different programming environments.

+---

+## ✨ Features

+- Dynamic Console Output: Real-time progress updates using loops and formatted strings
+- Adjustable Speed: Delay intervals can be modified to simulate different task durations
+- Cross-Language Comparison: See how similar logic is implemented in C, C++, and Java
+- Minimal Dependencies: Uses only standard libraries for portability and simplicity

+---

+## 🚀 Versions

+Java Version  : Implements the progress bar using `System.out.printf()` and `Thread.sleep()` for smooth console updates.

+---

+## 🔧 How to Run

+Refer to the source code files for each language.
+Below are sample compilation and execution commands:
+For Java : javac ProgressBar.java && java ProgressBar